-Installing lighting systems in a cleanroom can be a challenge because of the air filtration systems.
+New light fittings can make all the difference when it comes to your space, whether it’s in your home, office, or even your cleanroom.
+Installing lighting systems in a cleanroom can be a challenge because of the air filtration systems used.
 Depending on the class of cleanroom, the ceiling may be covered with filters, leaving little room for light fixtures.
-Yet finding a lighting system that works effectively with the HVAC system is only one piece of the puzzle.
-You still need fixtures that maintain the integrity of the workspace, require little maintenance, and of course, provide appropriate light.
+However, finding lighting that works effectively with the HVAC system is only one piece of the puzzle when you’re looking to brighten up your work space.
+You still need lighting fixtures that maintain the integrity of the workspace, require little maintenance, and of course, provide appropriate light.

 Cleanroom Lighting Fixture Styles

-When choosing your lighting system, the first thing you’ll look at is the fixture style.
+When choosing your cleanroom lighting system, the first thing you’ll likely select is the fixture style.
 There are three common ones, and choices depend largely on cleanroom class.